newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 ~> **NOTE:** The value of `conditionType` in the import composite ID must be a valid condition type - `static`, `baseline`, or `outlier.` Also note that deprecated arguments will *not* be set when importing.

-Users can find the actual values for `policy_id` and `condition_id` from the NewRelic-One UI under respective policy and condition which user creates.
+Users can find the actual values for `policy_id` and `condition_id` from the NewRelic One UI under respective policy and condition which user creates.